-HC will not charge the family or owner for unit inspections [24 CFR 982.405(e)].
-In the case of inspections of HC-owned units, HC may compensate the independent agency from ongoing administrative fee for inspections performed.
+HC will not charge the family or owner for unit inspections [24 CFR 982.405(g)].
+In the case of inspections of HC-owned units, HC may compensate the independent agency from ongoing administrative fee (including fees credited to the administrative fee reserve) for inspections performed.
 HC and the independent agency may not charge the family any fee or charge for the inspection.